justwillj/Java-Integration-Testing-Exercise-v2/README.md

-# Java Integration Testing Template
+# Java Integration Testing Exercise

-_Updated project that utilizes the latest solution to the Vehicle/Reviews project as a starting point for the Integration Testing exercise._
+This project utilizes the latest solution to the Vehicle/Reviews project as a starting point for the Integration Testing exercise.

-### Database Connection
+### Getting Started

-Although this project still references PostgresSQL, the application.yml has been renamed to prod_application.yml

-Additionally, the H2 database has been added as a dependency.
-When the project starts and Spring Data cannot locate the application.yml file, it defaults to the H2 database in memory and all of the tables and data are created using that instance
+***Database Connection***
+* This application uses the embedded H2 Database in memory.

+* When Spring sees there is no application.yml, it will default to this database.

-### Running Tests
+##Running Tests

-To run tests, right-click on the controllers package in the test folder and select **_Run Tests with Coverage_**
+* To run tests, right-click on the controllers package in the test folder and select **_Run Tests with Coverage_**

+* Integration tests cover payload, content type, and status code tests of all 2XX

+* Code coverage can be viewed by right-clicking on the controller package and selecting Run with Coverage.

+* Coverage can also be run subsequently in the top right corner white and green shield symbol.

+## Linting
+* This project uses Google's Java coding standards.
+* You can lint any code block by pressing `CTRL + ALT + l`.